Ralph Fiennes: Personal life

+Advocacy and political views

+Fiennes has previously worked with UNICEF UK and has undertaken work in India, Kyrgyzstan, Uganda and Romania.
+Fiennes is also a member of the Canadian charity Artists Against Racism.

 Fiennes opposed the UK leaving the European Union (Brexit).
 Following the EU membership referendum in 2016, Fiennes stated, "I'm strongly a remainer.
-I think that our connection with Europe, faulty as it may be in its current state...it seems to me that the point of the EU was to take down barriers of interactive trade, culture, talk dynamic between cultures, nations."
+I think that our connection with Europe, faulty as it may be in its current state ... it seems to me that the point of the EU was to take down barriers of interactive trade, culture, between cultures, nations."

-In a March 2021 interview with The Daily Telegraph, Fiennes offered empathy for J. K. Rowling following a backlash against her comments on transgender people, arguing "I can't understand the vitriol directed at her.
+In a March 2021 interview with The Daily Telegraph, Fiennes voiced support for J. K. Rowling following backlash against her views on transgender people, arguing: "I can't understand the vitriol directed at her.
 I can understand the heat of an argument, but I find this age of accusation and the need to condemn irrational.
 I find the level of hatred that people express about views that differ from theirs, and the violence of language towards others, disturbing."